Archive for Potatoes

 Lick-The-Bowl-Good Polish Potato Salad

 This Polish potato salad is based on a recipe in Anna Thomas’s classic, “The Vegetarian Epicure,” and it is so good that you’ll want to lick the bowl.
-This is one dish that I do make exceedingly well, but I had to simplify her recipe, which requires two days of preparation.
+This is one dish that I do make exceedingly well.
+However, I had to simplify her recipe a bit (Anna’s recipe method required two days of preparation) — the original was simply too labor-intensive and time-consuming.

 1/2 lb. pickled mushrooms, sliced